Ghanem10/chess-game/README.md

     * The following technologies were used to develop this chess game:

      - React.JS: using component-based architecture.
+Dynamic flow using react components.
      - JS: implementing the logic for the chess game and rules.
      - HTML, CSS(SCSS): for creating friendly user-interface.
      - Jest (Unit Testing).